Last updated on August 13th, 2020 at 02:41 pm

-If you want to go from Madrid airport to Atocha Train Station.
+If you want to go from Madrid airport to Atocha Train Station by train is the cheapest way.
 Going by Renfe Cercanías of Madrid is another great choice for you to get Madrid city center from the airport, especially if arriving in Terminal 4 of the airport.

 The journey from the airport to Atocha Train Station and Sol in Madrid city center can last 30 minutes on Train Cercanías.
 There are also stops in Chanmartin, Nuevos Ministerios, Príncipe Pío and finally heads to the main bus station in Madrid: Méndez Álvaro.
 This is the ideal place to take a bus to other destinations in Spain like Seville.